Source One's Data Scientist Explains the Process Behind Developing Spend Consultant

 If you haven’t heard yet, leading procurement consultancy and creators of the only free e-sourcing platform WhyAbe.com, announced today the official launch of its Spend Analysis as a Service web platform www.SpendConsultant.com.
-The unique tool bottles over two decades of sourcing experience, combined with the spend visualization tools of leading spend analysis software to deliver a rapidly deployable and actionable spend analysis.
+The unique tool bottles decades of sourcing experience, combined with the spend visualization tools of leading spend analysis software to deliver a rapidly deployable and actionable spend analysis.

-Complete with a proprietary taxonomy designed specifically for procurement professionals, visualization options for digging into the data, and cost reduction tips and advice, Spend Consultant is built to serve as the foundation for companies looking to quickly launch cost reduction initiatives.
+Complete with a proprietary taxonomy designed specifically for procurement professionals, visualization options for digging into the spend data, and cost reduction tips and advice, Spend Consultant is built to serve as the foundation for companies looking to quickly launch cost reduction initiatives.
 So, what did the development process of Spend Consultant look like?
 We sat down with Source One’s Senior Data Scientist James Patounas to get the inside scoop behind the operation.

 What was your role in the development of www.SpendConsultant.com?

 I was but one of the many people involved.
 I just happened to be fortunate enough to be given the role of Team Lead.
 We had a wide range of resources supporting the development process, from extremely bright interns offering tactical support to our Analyst team designing the user experience to our C-level providing the strategic guidance.
 It was certainly a holistic effort, including folks with technical and non-technical backgrounds.

 Why was a data scientist involved in this project?